 Digital Object Identifier (DOI)

 Lukas, Ronald J., "Effects Of Chronic Nicotinic Ligand Exposure On Functional Activity Of Nicotinic Acetylcholine Receptors Expressed By Cells Of The Pc12 Rat Pheochromocytoma Or The Te671/Rd Human Clonal Line" (1991).
-Neurobiology.
+Translational Neuroscience.
 212.